remi/her/README.md

 ## Middleware

 Since Her relies on [Faraday](https://github.com/technoweenie/faraday) to send HTTP requests, you can choose the middleware used to handle requests and responses.
-Using the block in the `setup` call, you have access to Faraday’s `builder` object and are able to customize the middleware stack used on each request and response.
+Using the block in the `setup` call, you have access to Faraday’s `connection` object and are able to customize the middleware stack used on each request and response.

 ### Authentication

 Her doesn’t support authentication by default.
 However, it’s easy to implement one with request middleware.
-Using the `builder` block, we can add it to the middleware stack.
+Using the `connection` block, we can add it to the middleware stack.

 For example, to add a API token header to your requests, you would do something like this: